drone-plugins/drone-artifactory/docs/XRAY_SCAN_README.md

 docker build -t plugins/artifactory  -f docker/Dockerfile .
 ```

-#  Scan artifacts in Jfrog Artifactory using Xray
+#  Scan artifacts in JFrog Artifactory using Xray
-This step scans the artifacts in JFrog Artifactory using Xray.
+This step scans the artifacts in JFrog Artifactory using Xray via the Go SDK.
 Suitable
 watches and policies should be setup in JFrog for Xray in JFrog Artifactory.
+TLS notes: Provide custom CA PEM via `pem_file_contents`/`pem_file_path`, or set `insecure: true` to skip verification.

 ### Scan artifacts in Jfrog Artifactory using Xray
 ```yaml